 The bill now goes to the larger chamber of parliament, the National Council, where its fate rests.
 The Council of States has 46 members representing the Swiss cantons (federal states).
 It is the lesser chamber of parliament, analogous to the U.S. House of Representatives.
 The National Council has 200 members.
 Together, the two chambers make up the Swiss Federal Assembly, which meets in Bern.

-Possession of 10 grams or less of cannabis has been decriminalized.
+Maybe you can’t get a pre-roll, sticky weed or blueberry weed strain anywhere in Switzerland, but the possession of 10 grams or less of cannabis isn’t ilegal.
 Between 200,000 and 300,000 Swiss use cannabis on a regular basis, according to government estimates.
 Possession of up to 10 grams isn’t punished in most cantons.
 Public consumption will get you a minor fine, 100 Swiss francs.

 Numerous coffee shops are already open, legally selling CBD-dominant cannabis flowers with THC content of less than 1 percent.
 With the first CBD bars opening, cannabis has become hot news in Switzerland and is becoming part of the streetscape and culture.